 Invitation to Attend a CARM Meeting

-The lead agency is responsible for arranging and chairing the CARM meeting and any subsequent review meetings.
+The coordinating agency is responsible for arranging and chairing the CARM meeting and any subsequent review meetings.
 It is essential that attempts are made to include full participation of the Adult's views, whether these are given directly or through an advocate.
+The lead agency for the adult involved will epepected to support this process.

 Think about any barriers that may impact on the Adult’s ability to attend the meeting, for example: